VJMumphrey/slape/README.md

 sudo systemctl stop docker
 ```

+SLaPE will tell you if it cannot find the docker socket for your system.

 ### Windows

 For windows this process is managed by docker desktop.

 ### Cleanup
 SLaPE cleans up its resources.
 In the event of a crash things may not clean up properly.
-To help with this, some commands are included to cleanup those resources. **NOTE** This assumes you are not running any other container setups with docker.
+To help with this, some commands are included to cleanup those resources.
+**NOTE** This assumes you are not running any other container setups with docker.
 If you are, then clean up the resources on an individual basis.

 This command will tell you how much of your disk is currently being used by docker